 Enrollment numbers to determine classification breakdown are examined and reset every three (3) years by a procedure that considers the composition of Bands of America Fall Championships participation and participants during the prior three years.
 The maximum enrollment number for Class A remains constant, while the enrollment levels for Classes AA, AAA, and AAAA are adjusted to levels (for the next three years) that would have established equal, cumulative numbers of participants in each class over the prior three (3) years.
-The current classification began with the Fall 2018 season, and the next reclassification will occur effective Fall 2021.
+The current classification began with the Fall 2018 season.
+Using the data from 2019 and 2021 (BOA Championships did not operate in 2020), the next reclassification will occur effective Fall 2022.